IuryDamascenoDev/US_Prescribers-Data_Pipeline/README.md

 ### Data transform
 1. Creation of reports based on requirements.

-\t 1.1 Prescribers report requirements:
+&emspemsp; 1.1 Prescribers report requirements:
 Top 5 Prescribers with highest trx_cnt per each state.
 Consider the prescribers only from 20 to 50 years of experience.
 Table Model: